scottgigante/haplotyped-methylome/README.md

 snakemake intermediate_download
 ```

-_Note: the download link for these files is not yet available._
+_Note: the download link for these files is not yet available, but will be posted to ENA shortly._

 If you wish to rerun from the beginning after running this command, you can revert to the original download with `snakemake --forceall`.